Short bio for festival programs

 • Celtic and contemporary folk ensemble Mist Covered Mountains with singer Molly Hebert-Wilson, singer/guitarist Max Cohen and drummer Alex Bell.
 They also coach youth performances of the Great Groove Band at Old Songs and Philadelphia Folk Festivals.

 • Donna and Max perform and record together.
 Their “Orange on Blue” instrumental CD is available for download.
-This year, they will join with good friend George Wilson for performances of “100 Years of Fiddling.”
+They also join with good friends George Wilson and Selma Kaplan for performances of Donna and George’s celebration of “100 Years of Fiddling.”

 Donna’s hands have always itched to play.
 Her mother removed one of the doubled strings on her own mandolin (the one in the photo) so Donna’s fingers could manage.
 Donna sang with her mom at performances, later sharing that activity with her own daughter, Molly Hebert-Wilson.
 Molly now sings with Donna in Mist Covered Mountains.
 Their vocal CD, This Distant Shore, was released in 2013 and they still perform together.

 After sharing a high-school orchestra stand with soloist Elmar Oliveira, Donna picked up a guitar and turned left at the folk revival in the 1960s.
 She apprenticed as a fiddler with the Canterbury Country Dance Orchestra in the early 1970s, then for ten years, Donna and caller Tony Parkes produced the Concord Scout House contradance series with Yankee Ingenuity.
 Coached in authentic fiddle styles by mentors Louis Beaudoin, Gerry Robichaud, Clem Myers, Joe Cormier, Graham Townsend, Allan Block and Séamus Connolly, Donna began to tell her own story.